Nosskirneh/ios-app-headers-fetcher/README.md

 Headers from iOS are easily browsed at [limneos site](http://developer.limneos.net/?ios=11.1.2) and [other GitHub repos](https://github.com/nst/iOS-Runtime-Headers/).
 However, headers from 3rd party apps are not publicity available.
 When building tweaks that depend on such apps, it's always a cat and mouse game to support their latest versions.
 Being able to compare classes and methods between versions makes this a lot easier.

 ios-app-headers-fetcher is a Python script that first decrypts the app over SSH on an iOS device.
-The decrypted app is then transferred back where the headers are dumped and commited to a repo.
+The decrypted app is then transferred back where the headers are dumped and committed to a repo.

 In my tweaks I often target Spotify and Deezer.
 These two, and possibly others can be found [at the headers repo](https://github.com/Nosskirneh/ios-app-headers).